geb/geb/doc/manual/src/chapters/010-intro.md

 ### Testing

 Geb itself does not include any kind of testing or execution framework.
-Rather, it works with existing popular tools like [Spock][spock], [JUnit][junit], [TestNG][testng] and [Cucumber][cuke4duke].
+Rather, it works with existing popular tools like [Spock][spock], [JUnit][junit], [TestNG][testng] and [Cucumber][cucumber-jvm].
 While Geb works well with all of these test tools, we encourage the use of [Spock][spock] as it's a great match for Geb with its focus and style.

 Here is our Google case again, this time use Geb's [Spock][spock] integration…